Key Takeaways:

 But imagine a situation where both tokens have changed in price (which they will):

 Your crypto investments are only worth the money you will get when you sell them at an exchange.
-This is why you must look at ROI, which considers the token price.
+This is why you must look at ROI, which factors in the token price.

 If you have the nominal APY of a PoS token and its historical pricing, you can do some ROI calculations on your own.
 The basic formula is: